What we do

 Established by the Australian Radiation Protection and Nuclear Safety Act 1998 (ARPANS Act), ARPANSA commenced operation on 5 February 1999.
 ARPANSA replaced the Nuclear Safety Bureau and Australian Radiation Laboratory.
 Our strategic objectives are:

-- Ensure radiological and nuclear safety and security and emergency preparedness
+- Promote radiological and nuclear safety and security, and emergency preparedness

-- Promote the effective use of ionising radiation in medicine
+- Promote the safe and effective use of ionising radiation in medicine

 ARPANSA provides the Australian Government and community with: